milkbottledude/woodlands-jb_tracker/README.md

 Johorscrape will then predict the level of congestion at that moment and output an arbitrary congestion value ranging from 0 to 5 📈.
 The higher the value, the longer the jam will be.

+When congestion value is:

-0 - no cars on the road at all 🤩
+0 - `5-10 minutes` from Wdlands customs to JB, no cars on the road at all 🤩

-1 - you will encounter maybe 5 or so cars on your way 😁
+1 - `10-15 minutes`, you will encounter maybe 5 or so cars on your way 😁

-2 - may have to wait for 10-15 cars before your passport gets stamped 🙂
+2 - `20-40 minutes`, may have to wait for 10-15 cars before your passport gets stamped 🙂

-3 - a small jam built up, around 20-30min wait before either checkpoint 🤨
+3 - `40-60 mins`, a small jam built up 🤨

-4 - road is extremely congested 🚙😭🚗💨
+4 - `1-2 hours`, road is extremely congested 🚙😭🚗💨

-5 - just take a nap and watch a movie while waiting for the traffic to clear 🤮😴
+5 - `> 2 hours` to get from SG customs to JB, just take a nap and watch a movie while waiting for the traffic to clear 🤮😴

 To allow the user to better visualise the congestion level 👁️, a picture showing a rough estimate of how the causeway might look like will also be shown 🛣️.
 The traffic jam length will be represented by a red line drawn on the road, as you can see below.